Billy Doctrove: Retirement from professional umpiring

 On 7 June 2012, Doctrove announced his retirement from all ICC umpiring roles due to a family bereavement back in his home country of Dominica.
-The 56-year-old stood in 38 Tests, 112 one-day internationals and 17 T20 internationals.
+The then 56-year-old stood in 38 Tests, 112 one-day internationals and 21 T20 internationals overall.
 In a statement, he said, "It has been an incredible 14 years for me as an international umpire and I've enjoyed every moment of it."